Skip to main content

 Understanding blended profiles

-This article explains the concept of blended profiles (previously known as interlocked or nested quotas) in Cint’s profiling system.
+This guide explains the concept of blended profiles in Cint’s profiling system, including the interlock and control types.
 It covers what blended profiles are, how they function, why researchers use them, and the operational considerations when applying them to target groups.

 What are blended profiles?